skip to Main Content

 At Hargrave Law, PC in Bedford, we don’t just fill out forms—we provide the personalized guidance you need to explore your options and make informed decisions.
 With our extensive knowledge of Texas law and estate planning strategies, including “Lady Bird” deeds, we can craft a solid estate plan on your behalf that suits your unique circumstances and goals.
 Whether you’re starting from scratch or modifying an existing plan, we’re here to help.

 Remember, estate planning isn’t just about distributing your assets.
 It’s about peace of mind, knowing you’ve done everything possible to safeguard your family and legacy.
 At Hargrave Law, PC, we take your peace of mind seriously.
-Contact us today at 817-282-0679 to schedule a consultation.
+Contact us today online or call us at 817-282-0679 to schedule a consultation.
 Let’s work together to create an estate plan that reflects your wishes and protects the people you love.

 0 0 votes